Jeanndo/url-shortener-backend/README.md

 Your will need

-1 Database installed (PostgreSQL,MySQL) maybe PgAdmin or your favorite GUI for easy database interaction
+1 Database installed (PostgreSQL,MySQL), and maybe PgAdmin or your favorite GUI for easy database interaction

  Then clone the repository